 Essential Job Functions

-This is an office-based full-time position working from our West Palm Beach office.
+This is an office-based full-time position working from our in Miami Dade or Broward County.

 Follow-up on reports received from our Contact Center by calling clients, mailing/emailing resources and information requested.